-19 Researchers should take all reasonable measures to ensure compliance with sponsor, institutional, ethical, safety and moral obligations in managing research projects/ programmes.
-Research project leaders must ensure that any undue pressure exerted on them by external research sponsors, which leads them to feel compromised or exposes them to a conflict of interest, is brought to the attention of their Head of School, the Chair of the University Research Ethics Sub-Committee, the Chair of the Research and Knowledge Exchange Committee or the Head of Research and the Graduate School, as a first point of contact and confidential liaison.
-The Head of School, the Chair of the University Research Ethics Sub-Committee, the Chair of the Research and Knowledge Exchange Committee and the Head of Research and the Graduate School, will discuss individual anonymised cases together as and when they occur, and will notify the University Secretary if initial discussions reveal a case for formal investigation.
+Researchers should take all reasonable measures to ensure compliance with sponsor, institutional, ethical, safety and moral obligations in managing research projects/ programmes.
+Research project leaders must ensure that any undue pressure exerted on them by external research sponsors, which leads them to feel compromised or exposes them to a conflict of interest, is brought to the attention of their Dean of School, the Chair of the University Research Ethics Committee, the Chair of the Research and Knowledge Exchange Committee or the Dean of Research and the Graduate School, as a first point of contact and confidential liaison.

+The Dean of School, the Chair of the University Research Ethics Committee, the Chair of the Research and Knowledge Exchange Committee and the Dean of Research and the Graduate School, will discuss individual anonymised cases together as and when they occur, and will notify the University Secretary if initial discussions reveal a case for formal investigation (see paras 30-31 below).
 The number of initial notifications and formal investigations will be reported annually to the Research and Knowledge Exchange Committee.
-Alternatively, individuals may raise their concerns about such matters via the University's Public Interest Disclosure (Whistleblowing) Policy.
+Alternatively, individuals may raise their concerns about such matters via the University's Public Interest Disclosure (Whistle-blowing) Policy.